Linear stability analysis for large dynamical systems on directed random graphs

 The spectral gap is the difference $\lambda_1 - {\rm Re}[\lambda_2]$ between the leading eigenvalue and the real part of the subleading eigenvalue.
-From the results in Secs.~\ref{outliersub}, \ref{sec:bound} and \ref{sec:lead} we readily obtain expressions for the spectral gap.
-If $c (\rho + 1)>1$, then
+From the results in Secs.~\ref{outliersub}, \ref{sec:bound} and \ref{sec:lead}, we readily obtain an expression for the typical value of the spectral gap when $c (\rho + 1)>1$, namely,